Updated Sept. 2018

 Also in October 2016, Periscope Data compared Redshift, Snowflake and BigQuery using three variations of an hourly-aggregation query that joined a 1-billion row fact table to a small dimension table.
 They found that Redshift was about the same speed as BigQuery, but Snowflake was 2x slower.
 The key differences between their benchmark and ours are:

-These three warehouses all have excellent price and performance.
+These warehouses all have excellent price and performance.
 We shouldn’t be surprised that they are similar: the basic techniques for making a fast columnar data warehouse have been well-known since the C-Store paper was published in 2005.
-These three data warehouses undoubtedly use the standard performance tricks: columnar storage, cost-based query planning, pipelined execution, and just-in-time compilation.
-We should be skeptical of any benchmark claiming that one of these warehouses is more than 2x faster than another.
+These data warehouses undoubtedly use the standard performance tricks: columnar storage, cost-based query planning, pipelined execution, and just-in-time compilation.
+We should be skeptical of any benchmark claiming one data warehouse is orders-of-magnitude faster than another.

 TPC-DS is an industry-standard benchmarking meant for data warehouses.
 Even though we used TPC-DS data and queries, this benchmark is not an official TPC-DS benchmark, because we only used one scale, we modified the queries slightly, and we didn’t tune the data warehouses or generate alternative versions of the queries.